Bill Viola: Early life and education

-Viola grew up in Queens, New York, and Westbury, New York.
+William John Viola Jr. was born on January 25, 1951, in Flushing, Queens, New York, and grew up in Queens and Westbury.
 He attended P.S.
 20, in Flushing, where he was captain of the TV Squad.
-On vacation in the mountains with his family, he nearly drowned in a lake, an experience he describes as "… the most beautiful world I've ever seen in my life" and "without fear," and "peaceful."
+On vacation in the mountains with his family, he nearly drowned in a lake, an experience he described as "… the most beautiful world I've ever seen in my life" and "without fear," and "peaceful."

-In 1973 Viola graduated from Syracuse University with a BFA in experimental studies.
-He studied in the College of Visual and Performing Arts, including the Synapse experimental program, which evolved into CitrusTV.
+In 1973, Viola graduated from Syracuse University with a Bachelor in Fine Arts in experimental studies.
+Viola described the school as traditional and considered himself to be "one of the worst painters in the class."
+He studied in Syracuse University's College of Visual and Performing Arts, including the Synapse experimental program, which evolved into CitrusTV.

 Career

-Viola's first job after graduation was as a video technician at the Everson Museum of Art in Syracuse.
-From 1973 to 1980, he studied and performed with composer David Tudor in the new music group "Rainforest" (later named "Composers Inside Electronics").
-From 1974 to 1976, Viola worked as technical director at Art/tapes/22, a pioneering video studio led by Maria Gloria Conti Bicocchi, in Florence, Italy where he encountered video artists Nam June Paik, Bruce Nauman, and Vito Acconci.
-From 1976 to 1983, he was artist-in-residence at WNET Thirteen Television Laboratory in New York.
-In 1976 and 1977, he travelled to the Solomon Islands, Java and Indonesia to record traditional performing arts.
+From 1973 to 1980, Viola studied and performed with composer David Tudor in the new music group "Rainforest" (later named "Composers Inside Electronics").
+From 1974 to 1976, Viola worked as technical director at Art/tapes/22, a pioneering video studio led by Maria Gloria Conti Bicocchi, in Florence, Italy where he encountered video artists Nam June Paik, Bruce Nauman, and Vito Acconci, before he became artist-in-residence at WNET Thirteen Television Laboratory in New York until 1983.
+In 1976 and 1977, he travelled to the Solomon Islands, Java, and Indonesia to record traditional performing arts.

 Viola was invited to show work at La Trobe University (Melbourne, Australia) in 1977, by cultural arts director Kira Perov.
 Viola and Perov later married, beginning an important lifelong collaboration in working and traveling together.
 In 1980, they lived in Japan for a year and a half on a Japan/U.S. cultural exchange fellowship where they studied Buddhism with Zen Master Daien Tanaka.
 During this time, Viola was also an artist-in-residence at Sony Corporation's Atsugi Laboratories.

 In 1983, he became an instructor in Advanced Video at the California Institute of the Arts, in Valencia, California.
+Viola received a Guggenheim Fellowship for fine arts in 1985.
+Since the early Seventies he had exhibited his works regularly in group and solo exhibitions at Everson Museum of Art in Syracuse, at The Kitchen, and the Museum of Modern Art, where Barbara London directed the exhibition series "Projects", where works by Viola were shown 17 times and featured in two solo exhibitions until 1991.
 He represented the United States at the 46th Venice Biennale in 1995 for which he produced a series of works called Buried Secrets, including one of his best known works The Greeting, a contemporary interpretation of Pontormo's The Visitation.
 In 1997, the Whitney Museum of American Art organized and toured internationally a major 25-year retrospective of Viola's work.